ds54e/sv-mint/docs/plugins/nets_not_left_unused.md

 - `plugins/nets_not_left_unused.ast.py`

 ## Description
-- Warn when declared nets are never read or written

-## Notes
-- Implicit `.*` connections are not elaborated; they will be counted as unused.
+- Warn when declared nets are never read or written.
+Implicit `.*` connections are not elaborated; they will be counted as unused.

 ## Good